curry-packages/call-analysis/README.md

 Leibniz International Proceedings in Informatics (LIPIcs), vol. 17, pp. 130-143, 2012

-After installing this package, use the command `curry-calls` to analyze and transform your program.
+After installing this package, use the command `curry-ndopt` to analyze and transform your program.